arangodb/arangodb/Documentation/DocuBlocks/Rest/Hot Backups/post_admin_backup_download.md

 @startDocuBlock post_admin_backup_download
 @brief download a specific local backup

-@RESTHEADER{POST /_admin/backup/download, Download a backup from a remote repository}
+@RESTHEADER{POST /_admin/backup/download, Download a backup from a remote repository, downloadBackup}

 @RESTDESCRIPTION
 Download a specific local backup from a remote repository, or query